kirby-rocket/AWS-Solutions-Hub/03-basic-projects/05-elb-with-asg/project-description.md

 # Create an Elastic Load Balancer with Auto Scaling Group

 ## Description
 This project demonstrates how to set up an Elastic Load Balancer (ELB) with an Auto Scaling Group (ASG) using Amazon EC2 instances.
-We will cover the AWS Management Console (GUI), AWS CLI, and Terraform methods to create a scalable and highly available web application infrastructure.
+We will cover the AWS Management Console (GUI) and AWS CLI, to create a scalable and highly available web application infrastructure.

 ## Architecture Diagram